lancegosu/CooPA/README.md

 # CooPA - Contextualized Search with ChatGPT

-CooPA is a Flask web application that leverages OpenAI's ChatGPT API and the Google Custom Search API to provide contextually relevant answers to user queries based on aggregated article content.
+CooPA is a Flask web application that leverages OpenAI's ChatGPT API and the Google Custom Search API to deliver contextually informed answers by aggregating relevant content from online articles based on user queries.

 ## Table of Contents